 Taiwan’s natural population growth became negative in 2020, the first year of the pandemic reflecting large jumps in deaths and falling births.
 93.5% of Taiwan’s population have received at least 1 dose of Covid-19 products.

 Vital statistics by month since 2019 are set out.
 Births and deaths were not highly variable in 2019 which was the last year of natural population growth.
 Deaths rose in 2021 and then soared into 2022 and 2023 reflecting a catastrophic deterioration in Taiwan’s population health.
 2024 data show a slight decrease in births of 0.5% and a slight decrease in deaths of 1.6%.
 Natural population loss in 2024 was 67,251.
 Taiwan has lost 1% of its population since 2020!
+July 2025 has worst deaths to date since start of the pandemic.
+Births are at their lowest ever level in 2025.
+With vaccine dates shown, data is up to August 2025.

 Conclusion